mblancomu/ticketalia/README.md

 CONSUMER_KEY=""
 CONSUMER_SECRET=""

+***Attention: You need an API Key to run the project.
+Head to https://developer-acct.ticketmaster.com/user/login to get one.***

 ## References

 For the creation of this project I have based myself on a mixed solution of modularization by layers and features, as recommended by Android in its latest articles(https://www.youtube.com/watch?v=16SwTvzDO0A).